EderSantana/DeepEEG/README.md

 The dataset used here was downloaded from http://www.bbci.de/competition/ii/ .

 ##Running the experiments
-We suggesting running the experiments at an IPython section:
+We suggest running the experiments at an IPython section:
 `run piecewise_deep_csp`
 To visualize the temporal projection, run
 `plot(avg_v.get_value())`

-##Plataform
+##Platform
-We run the experiments reported on the paper on a MacBook Air OS 10.8 with
+We ran the experiments reported on the paper using a MacBook Air OS 10.8 with
 1. numpy 1.6
 2. scipy 0.13
 3. scikit-lern 0.13
 4. We had no user defined theano flags.
-Most importantly, we this means that the experiments run on CPU with float64 precision.
+Most importantly, this means that the experiments ran on CPU with float64 precision.